 Saladin started to build the Citadel but he died before finishing it off, so his son Ibrahim Pasha accomplished his work, and he was the first one who ruled Egypt from the citadel.

-It has witnessed numerous historical events throughout the Egyptian history and was -for many centuries- the seat of the king and his government in Egypt.
+It has beheld enormous historical events throughout Egyptian history and was for many centuries the seat of the king and his government in Egypt.
 The Ayyubids, the Mamluks, and some Ottomans had a turn ruling over Egypt from the citadel.

-Saladin decided that Cairo should have a fortified citadel to protect the city from future foreign attacks.
-Especially during the threat of the crusaders, who were carrying military campaigns towards the Middle East during this time.
-He found much inspiration in the Syrian and Lebanese citadels due to how fortified and protective they were, recognizing the importance of having such a massive citadel to protect Cairo, he sent all his resources to construct the military structure.
+Saladin decided that Cairo should have a fortified citadel to guard the city against unexpected future foreign attacks, Especially during the threat of the crusaders, who were carrying military campaigns towards the Middle East during this time.
+He found many revelations in the Lebanese and Syrian citadels due to how fortified and protective they were, recognizing the importance of having a massive citadel to protect Cairo, he sent all his resources to create the military structure.

 Muhammed Ali mosque:

-When Muhammed Ali came to power, he was determined to remove all traces of influence of the Mamluks, who controlled Egypt for six consecutive centuries, and demolished their palaces within the fortress.
-He also built one of Cairo’s most recognizable landmarks.
+When Muhammed Ali came to power, he was determined to remove all traces of the influence of the Mamluks, who controlled Egypt for six consecutive centuries and demolished their palaces within the fortress.
+Muhammed Ali also built one of Cairo’s most famous landmarks.

-The amazing Mosque of Mohamed Ali or the Alabaster Mosque was built in the memory of a deceased son, towers over the rest of the complex.
-In addition to this huge mosque, the Citadel also contains the National Military Museum, full of uniforms and weapons from Egypt's long history, a Police Museum, and several more museums dedicated to the palace of Muhammed Ali.
+The astounding Mosque of Mohamed Ali or the Alabaster Mosque was built in the memory of a deceased son, towers over the rest of the complex. furthermore to this huge mosque, the Citadel as well includes, full of uniforms and weapons from Egypt's long history, the National Military Museum, Police Museum, and several more museums allowed to the palace of Muhammed Ali.